ClinicalAffectiveNeuroscienceLab/HEPPy/README.md

-Here’s a **complete, copy-pasteable `README.md`** that documents HEPPy end-to-end, including truly beginner-proof install steps (Windows/macOS/Linux), what to click in the GUI, what the config options mean (including the new `do_hrv` flag), what files you’ll get out, and troubleshooting.

----

 # HEPPy — Heartbeat-Evoked Potential (HEP) extraction for EEG

 HEPPy is a small, practical pipeline for extracting heartbeat-evoked potentials (HEPs) from EEG recordings that include an ECG channel.
 It provides a **thin GUI** to: